apollo-lhc/cm_mcu/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what the bug is.

 **To Reproduce**
-Steps to reproduce the behavior.
+Steps to reproduce the behavior:

+1. Go to '...'
+2. type '...'

 **Expected behavior**
 A clear and concise description of what you expected to happen.

-**Additional context**
-Add any other context about the problem here.
+**Screenshots**
+If applicable, add screenshots to help explain your problem.